Define your own contract types

 completionSchema (optional)

 JSON Schema describing the structured evidence the performer submits to terminate the record.
-The presence or absence of this field is what splits the two AGLedger paths.Omit it and the type is Notarize-only: the record reaches RECORDED and there is nothing to verify.
-No completion endpoint, no verdict, no Settlement Signal.Provide it and the type is Verify-eligible: performers submit signed completions, the principal renders accept or reject (or the rules engine does it in auto mode), and a Settlement Signal fires on terminal verdict.
+The presence or absence of this field is what splits the two AGLedger lifecycles.Omit it and the type is Notarize-only: the record terminates at RECORDED in one signed call - the on-ramp.
+No completion endpoint, no verdict, no Settlement Signal.Provide it and the type runs the gated lifecycle: performers submit signed completions, the principal renders accept or reject (or the rules engine does it in auto mode), and a Settlement Signal fires on terminal verdict.

 rulesConfig (optional)

 Field mappings that the rules engine can evaluate deterministically for auto-mode verification.
 Each mapping names a path into the record criteria, the corresponding path into the completion evidence, an optional tolerance field, and a value type drawn from a closed enum: number, denomination, string, boolean, datetime, expression.
-The principal is still the judge; the mappings are the mechanical convenience layer.
+The principal still renders the verdict; the mappings are the mechanical convenience layer.

 Registration